dangaiden/dns_proxy/DNSoverTLS/Readme.md

 The proxy reads the query sent via UDP, creates an encrypted connection with an upstream server (Cloudflare) over TCP(TLS) and handles back the response to the client.

-It requires the [dnspython](https://www.dnspython.org/) library, as it will handle all the binary data from the requests, otherwise, you will have to manage the raw data from the client and the upstream server.
+It requires the [dnspython](https://www.dnspython.org/) library, as it will handle all the binary data from the requests and replies, otherwise, you will have to manage the raw data from the client and the upstream server.
 ### Running the project in a container

 - Create a network to avoid problems within your own LAN.
 Therefore